dalibo/emaj/docs/en/uninstall.rst

 If these *emaj_adm* and *emaj_viewer* roles own access rights on other application objects, these rights must be suppressed too, before starting the uninstall operation.

-Allthough E-Maj is installed as an extension, it cannot be uninstalled with a simple *DROP EXTENSION* statement.
-An event trigger blocks such a statement (with PostgreSQL 9.3+).
+Allthough E-Maj is usualy installed with a *CREATE EXTENSION* statement, it cannot be uninstalled with a simple *DROP EXTENSION* statement.
+An event trigger blocks such a statement.

 To uninstall E-Maj, just execute the *emaj_uninstall.sql* **delivered script**. ::